CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 # Days calendar project

-There are some commemerative days which occur annually, but not on a fixed date.
+There are some commemorative days which occur annually, but not on a fixed date.

 For example, Ada Lovelace Day happens on the second Tuesday every October.